SJSU-CS-systems-group/dmgInspector/README.md

-# dmg.DMGInspector CLI
+# DMGInspector CLI

-dmg.DMGInspector is a Java-based command line interface for inspecting data structures and extracting files from a DMG file’s underlying APFS image.
+DMGInspector is a Java-based command line interface for inspecting data structures and extracting files from a DMG file’s underlying APFS image.

 ## I. Key Features